Past, Present, Future

 Graduation Gifts

 Your daughter, grandson, niece, neighbor, or your senior class of students is graduating.
 To mark this milestone, you want a memorable, distinctive gift that will mean something as the years pass.
-Some graduates receive two or three copies of the Dr. Seuss standard Oh, The Places You'll Go.
-Dream is a perfect new alternative.
-Discounts are available for quantity school purchases
+Some graduates receive half a dozen or more copies of the Dr. Seuss standard Oh, the Places You'll Go.
+Dream is a perfect new alternative – compare for yourself!

 Check out the Legacy Project's graduation article to get more ideas for meaningful gifts for graduates from elementary school to college.